Portland Timbers–Seattle Sounders rivalry: Supporter groups

 A bitter rivalry between the teams' supporter groups exists.
 The Portland Timbers are supported by the Timbers Army, and Seattle Sounders by the Emerald City Supporters.
 The spirited groups have always showed a deep amount of resentment toward each other throughout the years.
 With the close proximity of the two cities, traveling fans of both sides witness hostile environments while visiting the opposing stadium.
 A rare moment of violence broke out in March 2010 after a preseason Timbers win in Seattle, when, three Sounders fans (who were supposedly not associated with any Sounders supporters group) assaulted a Timbers fan, choking and dragging him with his team scarf.

-On March 20, 2009, at the Portland MLS expansion rally, League Commissioner Don Garber mentioned what a great region the Pacific Northwest is for soccer, and gave an example by the success of the new MLS team Seattle Sounders.
+On March 20, 2009, at the Portland MLS expansion rally, League Commissioner Don Garber mentioned what a great region the Pacific Northwest is for soccer, and gave an example by the success of the new MLS team Seattle Sounders FC.
 However, his comment was met with heavy boos, and jeers coming from the Timbers Army surrounding him.
 Portland mayor, Sam Adams, then offered a challenge to the Seattle mayor, for when the Timbers and Sounders meet in 2011.